Our 50 Best Christmas Recipes

 Perhaps it's the color of cranberry that makes it the perfect addition to a Christmas feast, but this cranberry orange relish is a must.
-And you just might catch some of your guests coming back for more helpings by the spoonful—we won't judge.
+And you just might catch some of your family members coming back for more helpings by the spoonful—we won't judge.

 Get our recipe for Cranberry Orange Relish.

 This side dish works well with any meat or main course, as it's a juicy piece of warm tomato stuffed with feta cheese and bread crumbs.
-Pop these out of the oven, and get ready to wow your guests.
-Plus, they're hearty enough to be a vegetarian main course for those guests who don't eat meat.
+Pop these out of the oven and get ready to wow your family members.
+Plus, they're hearty enough to be a vegetarian main course for those who don't eat meat.

 Get our recipe for Stuffed Tomatoes.